gvwilson/thirdbit/src/fiction/bear/index.md

 "…my paw…" the bear muttered again.

-Prince Thokmay sighed and waved his free hand at Manpa and Jinpa and his bodyguards to sheathe their swords.
+Prince Thokmay sighed and waved his free hand at Manpa and Rinpa and his bodyguards to sheathe their swords.
 "Are you all right?" he asked his sister gently.